This post may contain paid links. If you make a purchase through links on our site, we may earn a commission.

 Jump to:

 Serving prime rib is a big deal.
-Let’s not mince words; prime rib is expensive.
+I’m a big fan of prime rib, from smoked, to roasted, grilled, and dry aged, but let’s not mince words; prime rib is expensive!
 It’s a luxurious cut of meat best known for big holiday feasts and celebrations, and that can make cooking a prime rib an intimidating challenge!

 Ready to serve up a meal of sous vide roast beef everyone will remember?
 Make a beautiful, perfectly marbled ribeye roast sous vide style with garlic rosemary butter and an unbelievable Prime Rib Au Jus, and you’ll be talking about it for weeks to come!
 This is the perfect Christmas dinner!